boroveen/adb-ncurses/Windows/README.md

 ```
 on the desktop

-all other files in C: / adb
+all other files in C:/adb